11 Important Principles Of Electrical Safety

 By comprehending these basic concepts, individuals can better understand how electrical systems work, recognize potential hazards, and apply appropriate safety measures to reduce the risk of electrical accidents.

-2. Insulate conductors
+2. Insulate Conductors

 Key considerations for insulating conductors include: